sfomuseum/go-pmtiles-show/README.md

 Have a look at the [Small focused tools for visualizing geographic data](https://millsfield.sfomuseum.org/blog/2024/10/02/show/) blog post for more background.

+## Important

+This basically works but isn't quite finished yet.

 ## Documentation

 Documentation (`godoc`) is incomplete at this time.